Lower Subansiri district: Demographics

-This district is inhabited by Nyishis and Apatanis.
+This district is inhabited by Apatanis.

 Languages

-Languages used in the district include Apatani, Nyishi language.
+Languages used in the district is mainly Apatani.

 Culture

-Major local festivals of the district are Nyokum, Boori-Boot Yullo, and Dree Festival.
+Major local festivals of the district are Myoko and Dree Festival.

 Flora and fauna

 In 1995 Lower Subansiri district became home to the Talley Valley Wildlife Sanctuary, which has an area of 337 km2.

 Development

 Gyati Takka General Hospital (GTGH) in Lower Subansiri district has become the first hospital in the state of Arunachal Pradesh to receive support from CHD Group in its effort to build robust health system for the North East Region.